paolij/GSEMOR-Metagenomics-Tutorial/README.md

     sbatch krona_plot.sh /blue/general_workshop/share/metagenomics/6_S6_L001.fwd_p.fq.gz
     ```

-    To view the plot, download the html file and open in your internet browser.
+    To view the plot, download the html file using your preffered file transfer system and open in your internet browser.

 **BLAST Metagenomic Pipeline**